-The existing Boiler Control Benchboards and Plant Auxiliray Benchboard, operator control consoles and displays at the shipyard were deemed obsolete and in need of replacemnt to meet the current stanards and lastest energy saving requirements of Naval Base - Kitsap in Bremerton
+The existing Boiler Control Benchboards and Plant Auxiliary Benchboard, operator control consoles and displays at the shipyard were deemed obsolete and in need of replacement.
+The original Westinghouse system was put in place in the mid 1980's and could no longer meet the current standards and latest energy saving requirements.

-Systems Interface teamed up with Coburn Contractors to provide a complete solution from design through installation, including training and commissioning services to upgrade the Boiler Control System to modern control standards.
+Systems Interface teamed up with Coburn Contractors and MacDonald Miller to provide a complete solution from design through installation, including training and commissioning service to upgrade the Boiler Control System.

-This included all new hardware and software, control panel manufacturing, new server, workstation and monitor supply and setup for the control room.
+This included all new hardware and software, control panels, new server, workstation and monitoring for the Control Room.

 For a robust, standardized, and reusable solution, Systems Interface leveraged the Industrial Combusion & Steam Generation Solutions Team (IC&GS) from Rockwell Automation to provide the burner management (BMS) and combustion control (CCS) required for the boiler Control System.

-The three boilers were identical and each was equipped wit two (2) combination natural gas and steam atomized oil fired main burners with natural gas pilots.
-Each burner had its own fuel train and can operate independelty of each other or in unison.
-Fuel Switchover is automatic and is not reuired for the boiler to be shutdown.
+The three boilers were identical and each was equipped with two (2) combination natural gas and steam atomized oil fired main burners with natural gas pilots.
+Each burner had its own fuel train and can operate independent of each other or in unison.
+Fuel Switchover is automatic and is not required for the boiler to be shutdown.
 Each burner retained the two (2) UV flame scanners.

 The BMS then communicated with the orther external networks of the Boiler Control System over a non-redunant Ethernet/IP network.